Estimate Time6 min

 The technology industries can be significantly affected by obsolescence of existing technology, short product cycles, falling prices and profits, competition from new market entrants, and general economic condition.

 The S&P 500® Index is a market capitalization-weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation to represent US equity performance.
-The S&P Technology Select Sector index comprises those companies included in the S&P 500 that are classified as members of the technology sector, with capping applied to ensure diversification among companies within the index.
+The S&P 500 Information Technology index comprises those companies included in the S&P 500 that are classified as members of the information technology sector.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917